 Primary cutaneous lymphomas are very rare in pediatric patients (1 case per 1 million person-years), but the incidence increases in adolescents and young adults.
 All histologies of NHL have been observed to involve the skin.
-More than 80% of cutaneous lymphomas are T-cell or NK-cell phenotype.
+More than 80% of cutaneous lymphomas are the T-cell or NK-cell phenotype.

-Subcutaneous panniculitic T-cell lymphomas are very rare lymphomas with panniculitis-like infiltration of subcutaneous tissue by cytotoxic T-cells.[36,37,38] Subcutaneous panniculitic T-cell lymphoma can be observed with malignant T cells, expressing alpha-beta chain T-cell receptor or gamma-delta T-cell receptor rearrangements.
+Subcutaneous panniculitic T-cell lymphomas are very rare lymphomas with panniculitis-like infiltration of subcutaneous tissue by cytotoxic T-cells.[40,41,42] Subcutaneous panniculitic T-cell lymphoma can be observed with malignant T cells, expressing alpha-beta chain T-cell receptor or gamma-delta T-cell receptor rearrangements.

-In adults, the gamma-delta subtype of subcutaneous panniculitic T-cell lymphoma is associated with a more aggressive course and carries a worse prognosis than does the alpha-beta subtype of subcutaneous panniculitic T-cell lymphoma.
+In adults, the gamma-delta subtype of subcutaneous panniculitic T-cell lymphoma is associated with a more aggressive course and a worse prognosis than is the alpha-beta subtype of subcutaneous panniculitic T-cell lymphoma.
 Morbidity and mortality are frequently related to the development of hemophagocytic syndrome, which was reported in one series in adults to occur in 17% of patients with alpha-beta subcutaneous panniculitic T-cell lymphoma and in 45% of patients with gamma-delta subcutaneous panniculitic T-cell lymphoma.
-The 5-year OS rate is 82% for alpha-beta subcutaneous panniculitic T-cell lymphoma and 11% for gamma-delta subcutaneous panniculitic T-cell lymphoma.
-Subcutaneous panniculitic T-cell lymphoma is heterogeneous in the pediatric age group and does not necessarily follow the course observed in adults.
+The 5-year OS rate is 82% for patients with alpha-beta subcutaneous panniculitic T-cell lymphoma and 11% for patients with gamma-delta subcutaneous panniculitic T-cell lymphoma.
+Subcutaneous panniculitic T-cell lymphoma is heterogeneous in the pediatric age group and does not necessarily follow the course that is observed in adults.
 In a series of 11 pediatric patients with subcutaneous panniculitis-like T-cell lymphoma, most presented with multifocal disease (often on the trunk) and systemic symptoms (fever), and there was a frequent association with hemophagocytic syndrome.

 The diagnosis of primary cutaneous anaplastic large cell lymphoma can be difficult to distinguish pathologically from more benign diseases such as lymphomatoid papulosis.
 Primary cutaneous lymphomas are now thought to represent a spectrum of disorders, distinguished by clinical presentation.

-Mycosis fungoides is rarely reported in children and adolescents,[42,43,44] accounting for about 2% of all cases.
+Mycosis fungoides is rarely reported in children and adolescents,[46,47,48] accounting for about 2% of all cases.
 Patients present with low-stage disease, and it appears that the hypopigmented, CD8-positive variant of mycosis fungoides is more common in children than in adults.; [Level of evidence: 3iiiDii]

 Treatment options for cutaneous T-cell lymphoma

 Because of the rarity of cutaneous T-cell lymphoma, no standard treatments have been established.
-Management and treatment of cutaneous T-cell lymphoma should be individualized and, in some cases, watchful waiting may be appropriate.
+Management and treatment of patients with cutaneous T-cell lymphoma should be individualized and, in some cases, watchful waiting may be appropriate.
 Treatment may only be necessary if hemophagocytic syndrome develops.